Solicitors for Lasting power of attorney, near you.

-Our excellent team will draft the Lasting Powers of Attorney on your behalf, deal with signature of the documents, act as your Certificate Provider and ensure that the documents are fully registered on your behalf; all for the fixed fee of just £375.00 plus VAT for both documents.
+Our excellent team will draft the both sets of Lasting Powers of Attorney (Financial Decisions, and Health and Care Decisions) on your behalf, deal with signature of the documents, act as your Certificate Provider and ensure that the documents are fully registered on your behalf; all for the fixed fee of just £400.00 plus VAT for both documents.

 There is a registration fee of up to £82.00 per document, although you may be entitled to a fee remission or exemption, which our team can discuss with you.
-Alternatively, take a look at the LPA fee remission form (also known as LPA120), here.
+Alternatively, take a look at the LPA fee remission form (also known as LPA120).

 What is a Donor?